![6 Steps to Winter Preparedness for Business [+ Checklist]](https://www.alertmedia.com/wp-content/uploads/2021/11/Blog-WinterStorm-Prep-1024x536.jpg)

 In addition to preparing your facilities for winter, you’ll also need to prepare your employees and ensure they have the equipment and resources they need to stay safe.

 Share winter safety tips, whether employees are working from home or in the office.
-Review space heater and backup generator safety reminders.
-Make sure employees who work outdoors have adequate protective clothing and know how to recognize the warning signs of frostbite and hypothermia (e.g., lighter than normal skin on fingers, toes, cheeks, or earlobes).
+Review space heater and backup generator safety procedures.
+Ensure employees working outdoors have adequate protective clothing and know how to recognize the warning signs of frostbite and hypothermia (e.g., lighter-than-normal skin on fingers, toes, cheeks, or earlobes).
 Service any company vehicles before the winter season to ensure the battery, tire tread, windshield wipers, and antifreeze levels are satisfactory.
 You’ll also want to be sure employees have access to emergency supplies at home, at work, and while driving.

-- Winter Weather Advisories are the least severe weather designation and suggest light wintery precipitation is expected, which could create slick conditions and impact travel.
+• Winter Weather Advisories are the least severe weather designation and suggest light wintery precipitation is expected, which could create slick conditions and impact travel.
+When you get an advisory, you should check that you have the necessary preparations and supplies in case the forecast increases to a watch or warning.

-- A Winter Storm Watch is the National Weather Service’s designation for storms anticipated to produce heavier precipitation resulting in snow, sleet, or ice.
+• A Winter Storm Watch is the National Weather Service’s designation for storms anticipated to produce heavier precipitation resulting in snow, sleet, or ice.
+When you get a winter storm watch, you will want to alert your employees and prepare your facility for a storm.

-- A Winter Storm Warning is the highest severity designation and means there is a high level of certainty that a storm will produce snow, sleet, or ice.
+• A Winter Storm Warning is the highest severity designation and means there is a high level of certainty that a storm will produce snow, sleet, or ice.
+If you get a winter storm warning, your preparations should already be underway or completed.
+Often, the storm may already have started or will happen soon.

 Equipped with a modern threat intelligence solution, your organization can further bolster preparedness by leveraging real-time weather data in conjunction with location data and other sources to assess and predict the impact of weather events before they occur.